 Problem solving (items B1-B3) is at the heart of physics, and so it is emphasized throughout the learning and teaching experience, in lectures, coursework and problem classes.
-Mathematics skills (item B2) are developed via core maths modules in Part I and the use the techniques learned in physics core modules in Parts I-III.
-Computer skills (item B3) are developed via a core part I computing module (PHYS1201), and part of the core laboratory module (PHYS2022), interpretation and associated decision making (item B4) are developed primarily via core laboratory modules in Parts I and II, but usually also developed further in the final year project, which is also core.
+Mathematics skills (item B2) are developed via core maths modules in Part I and the use the techniques learned there in physics core modules in Parts I-III.
+Computer skills (item B3) are developed via a core Part I computing module (PHYS1201), and part of the core laboratory module (PHYS2022) in Part II.
+They can also be developed via optional modules (e,g, PHYS6017) and are often developed further and exploited in final year projects.
+Data analysis, interpretation and associated decision making (item B7) are developed primarily via core laboratory modules in Parts I and II, but usually also developed further in the final year project, which is also core.
+Skills B5-B8 will all be acquired during a year of research embedded in research groups, supervised by experienced researchers

 Problem solving and mathematical skills (items B1-B2) are assessed mostly via written examinations, but also via assessed coursework, especially in Parts I and II of the programme.
 Problem-solving (B1), in particular, is also a key aspect of the final year project, which is assessed via supervisor's judgment of research work, a written report and an oral examination.
-The computing part of the core laboratory (B3) module in Part II is assessed via practical exercises.
-Data interpretation and related decision making (B4) are assessed via practical work, vivas and presentations in the Part 1-3 laboratory modules.
-They are also assessed implicitly in many/most final year projects.
+Computing modules in Part I and Part II are assessed via practical exercises.
+Data interpretation and related decision making (B4-B8) are assessed via practical work, vivas and presentations in the Part 1-3 laboratory modules and in the final year research project.